filippovarini/sharktrack/sharktrack-user-guide.md

 python app.py --input <path_to_video_folder>
 ```

 > After the model finishes running, it will show how many tracks it found!
 You can now check the results in the output folder.
-Now it is time to **Clean the Annotations**.
+Now it is time to **Generate MaxN**.
 Move to the [next page for instructions](./annotation-pipelines.md).

 #### Additional Arguments
 The additional input arguments below provide additional functionality